Hao-Starrr/Hao-Starrr.github.io/_pages/cv.md

 - The Chinese University of Hong Kong, 2019-2023

   - Bachelor of Engineering in Mechanical and Automation Engineering
-  - Overall GPA: 3.81/4.00, Major GPA: 3.94/4.00, Rank 1/128
+  - Rank 1/128, Overall GPA: 3.81/4.00, Major GPA: 3.94/4.00
+  - Exchanged to University of Toronto in Robotics, 3 graduate-level courses with A/A+ grade in junior year.
-  - Elite Scholarship, Yu To Sang Memorial Scholarship (top 1%, both awarded for three consecutive years) and 9 other scholarships.
+  - Elite Scholarship (4 years), Yu To Sang Memorial Scholarship (3 years) and total 16 scholarships and honours over 120k HKD.
+  - Ranked top 0.3% in the National College Entrance Exam.
+Top 10 in Shanghai Jiao Tong University’s Independent Admissions Exam.
     <br />

-- University of Toronto Institute for Aerospace Studies, 2022 Winter
-  - Exchange Program in Robotics, Term GPA: 3.85/4.00
-  - A+ Courses: Mobile Robot and Perception, Introduction to AI, Advanced Robotics, and 15 others at CUHK.

 <br/>